mohammad-aloufi/event-countdown/README.md

    - Select the desired simulator or device.
    - Press Cmd + R or use the Run button in Xcode to build and run the app.
 ```

-Changes:
-- Corrected missing closing code blocks.
-- Fixed formatting for steps in the setup section.